 - Matteo Ventresca ’25 / Honorable Mention, Sports Writing

-In all, 1,326 students competed in photo, broadcast, graphic design, literary magazine, design and writing contests, according to the JEA press release.
-There were 537 students recognized with 92 superior, 164 excellent and 281 honorable mention awards.
+In all, 1,326 students competed in photo, broadcast, graphic design, literary magazine, design, and writing contests, according to the JEA press release.
+There were 537 students recognized with 92 superior, 164 excellent, and 281 honorable mention awards.
 All students receive detailed feedback from two or more judges who reviewed their work.

 In a surprising announcement that had the whole team cheering, The Panther Press website was awarded third place in Best of Show for high schools with an enrollment of fewer than 1,800.
-Best in Show rankings are limited to publications in attendance at the convntion.
+Best in Show rankings are limited to publications in attendance at the convention.
 Third place is a remarkable accomplishment for a club news publication.
 All nine of the other ranked publications are embedded in journalism classes.
-Haven collected additional individual rankings in the Best in Show contest, listed below.
+Haven collected additional individual rankings in the Best of Show contest, listed below.

 - Kelly Montague ’25 / Photojournalism Sports Photo, 8th Place